Tennis ace Boris Becker recalls prison loneliness, friends

 Violence was a problem, he said, recounting instances at Wandsworth and later at HMP Huntercombe where inmates threatened to harm him until others stepped in.

-Known for his showmanship on the court, Becker said he immersed himself in stoic philosophy while in prison and embraced the opportunity to teach fellow prisoners math and English — despite being German.

-In November, fellow inmates managed to organize three chocolate cakes for his birthday, Becker said.
+In November, fellow prisoners organized several cakes for his birthday, Becker said.

-“I’ve never experienced such solidarity in the free world,” Becker said, adding that he planned to stay in touch with friends he’d made in prison.
+”I’ve never experienced such solidarity in the free world,” he said, adding that he planned to stay in touch with some of the people he’d met in prison.

 For Becker, who rose to stardom in 1985 at age 17 when he became the first unseeded player to win the men’s singles title at Wimbledon, the prison sentence was a heavy blow.

-Asked about the judge’s statement that Becker had shown “no humility,” he acknowledged in the interview that “maybe I should have (been) even more clear, more emotional” during the trial.
+Asked about the judge’s statement that Becker had shown ”no humility,” he acknowledged in the interview that ”maybe I should have (been) even more clear, more emotional.”

 Becker also admitted fault.